himichaelhe/michaelhe.github.io/collegelessons.md

 Laugh.

-Note: Samuel also chose these points.

 Befriend ONE professor.
 Make sure your personalities match, so there is a connection in the first place.
 Make a good impression by writing cold emails, going to office hours, asking questions, and getting coffee or donuts.
 There is no trick but all sincerity and compatibility.

-Note: Theo also chose this point.

 Competition focuses us on the people around us, and while we get better at the things we’re competing on, we lose sight of anything that’s important, or transcendent, or truly meaningful in our world.
 Remember why you started something and stay true to that.
 Credit to Peter Thiel and Samuel.